 Danny Leipziger & Michael Spence, "Globalisation's losers need support", Financial Times 14 maj 2007

 "The modern globalisation debate deals with many important issues...
-None is more important, however, than who benefits and who loses, absolutely and relatively, in both advanced and developing countries.
+None is more important, however, than who benefits and who loses, absolutely and relatively, in both advanced and developing countries.---

 Sustained high growth is expanding in the developing world ... and is made possible by the ... growing integration of the global economy.
 So there is a lot at stake.
 Income inequality often rises in the growth process, however, and domestic policy is needed to mitigate the negative impacts on those who lose.